magomimmo/modern-cljs/doc/tutorial-18.md

 > information in the environment to navigate code, complete symbols,
 > and dynamically evaluate code...It also defines a middleware
 > framework to add functionality on top of the basic definitions of
-> transport and minimal methods to support a REPL
+> transport and minimal methods to support a REPL.

-As usual, on the way we met again the works done by [Chas Emerick][11] which created [Piggieback][12], a bREPL implemented as an [nREPL middleware][19] that allows to launch a CLJS REPL session on top of an [nREPL][8] session to overtake the cited limitations of the default CLJS REP.
+As usual, we again the works done by [Chas Emerick][11] who created [Piggieback][12], a bREPL implemented as an [nREPL middleware][19] that allows to launch a CLJS REPL session on top of an [nREPL][8] session to overcome the limitations of the default CLJS REPL.

 ## bREPL setup with Piggieback

-The setup of a bREPL based on [Piggieback][12] nREPL middleware is not cumbersome at all, but it requires to scrupulously follow few steps.
+The setup of a bREPL based on [Piggieback][12] nREPL middleware is not cumbersome at all, but does require us to scrupulously follow a few steps.

 The first of them, the creation of a pair of CLJS/HTML files which enable the connection between the JS engine of the browser and a REPL, has been already described in the [Tutorial 2][2] and updated in the tutorial [3][2] and [7][4] of this series.
-Be happy, because it stays the same for the nREPL-based bREPL too.
+Be happy; it stays the same for the nREPL-based bREPL too.

 The second step consists of: